langmuirproject/langmuir/docs/source/index.rst

 ..
 TODO:
     - Finite-length:
-        - Include some theory on profile functions and interpolation
+        v Include some theory on profile functions and interpolation
         - Example of current profile, and how to use current profile demo
         - New demo on IV-characteristics with guard and FL-theory
     - Finite-radius: